wealthmastermind7-svg/AutoDetailng-Manager/replit.md

-# BookFlow - Multi-Tenancy Booking Platform MVP
+# AutoDetailing Manager - Multi-Tenancy Booking Platform MVP

 ## Overview
-BookFlow is a scalable multi-tenant booking platform for businesses, offering a public booking flow for customers and a comprehensive admin dashboard for owners.
+AutoDetailing Manager is a scalable multi-tenant booking platform for auto detailing businesses, offering a public booking flow for customers and a comprehensive admin dashboard for owners.
 It emphasizes a premium user experience with sophisticated design, oversized typography, and cinematic animations.
-The platform aims to be an app-store-ready solution for appointment and service management across various business verticals.
+The platform aims to be an app-store-ready solution for appointment and service management for auto detailing businesses.

 ## User Preferences
 - **Communication Style**: I prefer clear, concise, and direct communication.